chatter-search/chatter-search-api/README.md

 Hosted on [Heroku](https://chatter-search-api.herokuapp.com/).

+### Version 1.2.0

+The `screen_name` is now required to all.
+The error with 400 status is what will be returned back in this case.

+		{
+			"error": "Missed required parameter 'screen_name'."
+		}

+1. GET `/1.2.0/user_show?screen_name=twitterapi`

+	Mirrow for 1.1.0, meaning it is exact same.

+2. GET `/1.2.0/user_timeline?screen_name=twitterapi`

+	Added `created_at_timestamp` and `text_length` properties, which are created time UNIX timestamp and tweet length.

+	Property `created_at` now depricated in favor of timestamp, meaning `created_at` will be removed in future releases (planned for 2.0.0).

 ### Version 1.1.0

 The `screen_name` is now required to all.
 The error with 400 status is what will be returned back in this case.

 		{
 			"error": "Missed required parameter 'screen_name'."
 		}